jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 I think there’s another reason why `new()` is okay in Configurers.
 Bob Martin talks about these boundaries in his _Clean Architecture_ designs:
 * The upper right quadrant is cocooned business logic.
 It has no concrete dependencies.
 * The lower right quadrant contains the concrete dependencies.
-They tend to be small implementations, especially when they are [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html).
+They tend to be small implementations, especially when they are [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) or [Façades](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html).
 * The Configurers are in the “lowest” section of your code.
 They reside in the bootstrap portion of the feature, possibly `main()`.
 It’s so “low” in the code that you can use `new()` and not get yourself into too much trouble.

 # Dependency Inject and Factories